terribilis/litclock2/litclock/epd/README.md

 - `epd13in3b.py`: Driver for the 13.3-inch e-paper display with black and red colors
 - `epdconfig.py`: Configuration and GPIO setup for e-paper display
+- `test_display.py`: Test script to verify the e-paper display is working correctly

 ## Usage